 The second theme I am interested in investigating is historical ecology.
-I have a research program using ancient shark tooth weapons from the Gilbert Islands to reconstruct ancient apex predatory communities.
-These weapons, made from 1840 to 1880, have blades made of shark teeth; because shark teeth are species specific, we are able to see what species of sharks were in those waters approximately 50 years prior to the first ichthyological survey of the region.
-In conducting this research, I have identified two species of sharks that were extirpated prior to our first explorations of the region.
+This field, which uses a variety of data to describe environmental conditions prior to the onset of formal scientific investigations, is important in setting baselines for conservation.
+I have looked at ancient shark tooth weapons from the Gilbert Islands to reconstruct ancient apex predatory communities, where we have identified two species of sharks that were extirpated prior to our first explorations of the region.
 I have also worked with colleagues to help explicitly draw links between historical ecology and conservation.
 Lastly, I blended teaching and research by teaching a seminar on Historical Ecology which resulted in a paper based on data from the New Bedford Whaling Museum.